-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-We have analysed the performance of our disadvantaged pupils during 2021/22 academic year using key stage 1 and 2 performance data, phonics check results and our own internal assessments.
+We have analysed the performance of our disadvantaged children during 2022/23 academic year using key stage 1 and 2 performance data, phonics check results and our own internal assessments.